codetojoy/easter_eggs_for_git/egg_11_remote.md

 #### Step 6: Observe the situation, pre-merge

+* To see the commits locally, run: `git log --oneline` .
+Observe the "French greeting" commit, but not the "V 1.0.1" commit.
-* To see the commits performed on the remote repo, run: `git log HEAD..origin/master --oneline`
+* To see the commits performed on the remote repo, run: `git log HEAD..origin/master --oneline` .
+Observe the "V 1.0.1" commit.
-* By checking `git status`, we can see that the merge can be _fast-forwarded_ (i.e. is super-easy).
+* Another confirmation, observe `git status`.

 #### Step 7: Merge

-* To merge the changes, run: `git pull origin master`
+* To merge the changes, run: `git pull origin master`.
+For a commit message, simply use `merging commits`.
-* Observe the log: `git log --pretty=oneline -decorate`
+* Observe the log: `git log --oneline -decorate`
+* Using `ungit` or another tool, look at the branch history.
+Note that merge commit has two parents.

 #### Step 8: Confirm

-* Run the app and confirm that it is V 1.0.1 with French greeting: `gradle -q clean run`
+* Run the app: `gradle -q clean run`
+* Confirm both commits: V 1.0.1 with French greeting.

 That's it!
 [Next exercise](./egg_12_remote.md)